-32. Nomination of committee members
+34. Nomination of committee members

-- (1) At least 42 days before an annual general meeting, the secretary must send written notice to all the members - (a) calling for nominations for election to the committee; and - (b) stating the date by which nominations must be received by the secretary to comply with subrule (2). - (2) A member who wishes to be considered for election to the committee at the annual general meeting must nominate for election by sending written notice of the nomination to the secretary at least 28 days before the annual general meeting. - (3) The written notice must include a statement by another member in support of the nomination. - (4) A member may nominate for one specified position of office holder of the Association or to be an ordinary committee member. - (5) A member whose nomination does not comply with this rule is not eligible for election to the committee unless the member is nominated under rule 33(2) or 34(2)(b).
+- (1) At least 42 days before an annual general meeting, the secretary must send written notice to all the members - (a) calling for nominations for election to the committee; and - (b) stating the date by which nominations must be received by the secretary to comply with subrule (2). - (2) A member who wishes to be considered for election to the committee at the annual general meeting must nominate for election by sending written notice of the nomination to the secretary at least 28 days before the annual general meeting. - (3) The written notice must include a statement by another member in support of the nomination. - (4) A member may nominate for one specified position of office holder of the Association or to be an ordinary committee member. - (5) A member whose nomination does not comply with this rule is not eligible for election to the committee unless the member is nominated under rule 35(2) or 36(2)(b).

-33. Election of office holders
+35. Election of office holders

-- (1) At the annual general meeting, a separate election must be held for each position of office holder of the Association. - (2) If there is no nomination for a position, the chairperson of the meeting may call for nominations from the ordinary members at the meeting. - (3) If only one member has nominated for a position, the chairperson of the meeting must declare the Member elected to the position. - (4) If more than one member has nominated for a position, the ordinary members at the meeting must vote in accordance with procedures that have been determined by the committee to decide who is to be elected to the position. - (5) Each ordinary member present at the meeting may vote for one member who has nominated for the position. - (6) A member who has nominated for the position may vote for himself or herself. - (7) On the member's election, the new chairperson of the Association may take over as the chairperson of the meeting.
+- (1) At the annual general meeting, a separate election must be held for each position of office holder of the Association. - (2) If there is no nomination for a position, the chairperson of the meeting may call for nominations from the ordinary members at the meeting. - (3) If only one affiliate has nominated for a position, the chairperson of the meeting must declare the affiliate elected to the position. - (4) If more than one affiliate has nominated for a position, the ordinary members at the meeting must vote in accordance with procedures that have been determined by the committee to decide who is to be elected to the position. - (5) Each ordinary member present at the meeting may vote for one affiliate who has been nominated for the position. - (6) On completion of the election of chairperson, the new chairperson of the Association may take over as the chairperson of the meeting.

-34. Election of ordinary committee members
+36. Election of ordinary committee members

-- (1) At the annual general meeting, the Association must decide by resolution the number of ordinary committee members (if any) to hold office for the next year. - (2) If the number of members nominating for the position of ordinary committee member is not greater than the number to be elected, the chairperson of the meeting - (a) must declare each of those members to be elected to the position; and - (b) may call for further nominations from the ordinary members at the meeting to fill any positions remaining unfilled after the elections under paragraph (a). - (3) If - (a) the number of members nominating for the position of ordinary committee member is greater than the number to be elected; or - (b) the number of members nominating under subrule (2)(b) is greater than the number of positions remaining unfilled, the ordinary members at the meeting must vote in accordance with procedures that have been determined by the committee to decide the members who are to be elected to the position of ordinary committee member.
+- (1) At the annual general meeting, the Association must decide by resolution the number of ordinary committee members (if any) to hold office for the next year. - (2) If the number of nominations received for the position of ordinary committee members is not greater than the number to be elected, the chairperson of the meeting - (a) must declare each of those nominees to be elected to the position; and - (b) may call for further nominations from the ordinary members at the meeting to fill any positions remaining unfilled after the elections under paragraph (a). - (3) If - (a) the number of nominations received for the position of ordinary committee member is greater than the number to be elected; or - (b) the number of nominations received under subrule (2)(b) is greater than the number of positions remaining unfilled, the ordinary members at the meeting must vote in accordance with procedures that have been determined by the committee to decide the nominees who are to be elected to the position of ordinary committee member.

-(4) A member who has nominated for the position of ordinary committee member may vote in accordance with that nomination.
+(4) An affiliate nominated for the position of ordinary committee member may vote in accordance with that nomination.

-35. Term of office
+37. Term of office